chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Birds on the ground](../assets/sanghaforest/DSC_6131.NEF-2.jpg)

-We then headed back to our new campsite and ate the exact same thing we ate the night before.
+We then headed back to our new campsite in very good spirits and ate the exact same thing we ate the night before.

 ### Day 3: Heading home
 On the final morning, we packed up: